20 tips and tricks to save money on water but also to protect your lawn and keep the flowers alive and looking good!

 Many areas have water restrictions in place during periods of drought.
 Be sure to check your local regulations before watering your plants.

-To comply with water restrictions and keep your plants healthy, you can:
+To comply with water restrictions and protect your lawn, you can:

 - water in the morning or evening when it’s cooler